varshinisriram/Sentiment-Analysis-on-Demonetisation-in-India/README.md

 # Project
 Sentiment Analysis of Demonetization Tweets in India

->This pilot project is part of Data Byte, the Data Science and Business Analytics Club of NIT Trichy
+>This pilot project is part of Data Byte, the Data Science and Business Analytics Club of NIT Trichy.
 >The code and allied files of Sentiment Analysis of the first 8000 Tweets on Demonetisation are present.
 >The dataset is obtained from Kaggle.